-TO DUMPORTANCE Of this sector florelation to tourism is three fold: BTS403 • Reach the destination: Transport provides the means of travel to the destination from the tourist's place of origin and back again.
+• Reach the destination: Transport provides the means of travel to the destination from the tourist's place of origin and back again.

-- Internal transportation!
-SNI ransport Approvides the means of travelling in and around the destination after reaching there. - Attraction: Transport can be a main feature of a tourist trip when the form of transport itself is one of the main reasons for taking the trip.
+- Internal transportation of travelling in and around the destination after reaching there. - Attraction: Transport can be a main feature of a tourist trip when the form of transport itself is one of the main reasons for taking the trip.